Myuki/sh/README.md

 ## upgrade.sh

-Upgrade all package by `apt`.
-It also runs `apt-get autoremove` and `apt-get clean` at last.
+Update packages list and upgrade packages.
+It also runs `apt-get autoremove -y` and `apt-get clean` at last.

 ## zip27z.sh

+Dependencies: `unar, p7zip`

 Decompress all zip files and recompress as 7z files.

-Dependencies: `unar, p7zip`